 2. A Reading Chair That’s Actually Comfortable

-Not the chair that came with the matching set.
-Not the chair you’ve had for 20 years that still works “fine.”
-A chair that you, specifically, picked out because it cradles your back perfectly and the seat depth is exactly right and the arms are exactly the right height for your tea cup.
-THE chair.
-The one with your name on it.
-The one you sink into and don’t want to leave.
+This isn’t the chair that came with the matching set.
+It’s not that 20 year old chair that still works “fine.”
+It’s not just any chair.
+This chair was picked out for you.
+It cradles your back perfectly, the seat depth is just right, and the arms are at the perfect height for your tea cup.
+THIS is the chair.
+This is the chair with your name on it.
+The one you sink into and never want to leave.

-This is non-negotiable.
-After a certain age, the relationship between you and your reading chair is sacred.
+There is no debate on this.
+At a certain age, your relationship with your reading chair becomes sacred.
 You will be spending HOURS in this chair.
 It deserves to be excellent.
 Spend the money.
-Pick the one with the lumbar support that’s good for your back.
-Pick the one in the upholstery you actually love, not the one that “would go with the couch.”
+Choose the one with the lumbar support that’s good for your back.
+Choose the one in the upholstery you actually love, not the one that “would go with the couch.”

-This is a no-product fix because the right chair depends on YOUR body and YOUR taste.
-But the rule is: if you’ve been making do with a chair that’s “okay,” you’ve been making do for too long.
+It is not a product fix because the right chair is based on YOUR body and YOUR preference.
+But the rule is, if you’ve been making do with a chair that’s “okay”, you’ve been making do for too long.

 3. A Beautiful Lamp With a Warm Bulb

-Please throw out your daylight bulbs.
-PLEASE.
-The cool blue-white “daylight” bulbs they sell at the hardware store are an act of violence against you, your skin tone, and the dignity of your living room.
-Switch to warm white (look for 2700K on the package), or even better, a warm dimmable bulb.
-Pair it with a beautiful lamp, like, a real ceramic or brass one with a proper shade, not a plastic torchiere from 1996, and watch your room transform.
+Please get rid of your daylight bulbs.
+They are terrible.
+The blue-white ‘daylight’ bulbs are sold as an act of aggression towards you, your skin color, and the respectability of your living room.
+Use warm white (2700K is the best), or even better, a warm dimmable bulb.
+Along with a nice lamp (not a plastic torchiere from 1996), like an actual ceramic or brass one with a real shade, and your room will look amazing.

-The lighting in a room is doing 60% of the emotional work.
-A beautiful warm-lit lamp in the corner, on a side table, behind a chair, instantly says “this is a place to relax.”
-A cold overhead bulb says “this is a place to be inspected by a dermatologist.”
-Choose wisely.
+For most of the emotional labor of a room, it’s lighting doing 60%.
+A warm, glowing lamp that’s in the corner on a side table behind a chair, tells the room occupant “this is a place to relax.”
+A harsh overhead bulb tells people “this is a place to be inspected by a dermatologist.”
+Choose your lighting carefully.

 4. Curtains That Actually Reach the Floor